jboss-developer/jboss-eap-quickstarts/contacts-jquerymobile/SERVICES.md

-contacts-mobile-basic: JAX-RS Services Documentation
+contacts-jquerymobile: JAX-RS Services Documentation
 =======================================================
 Author: Joshua Wilson

 This example supports various RESTFul end points which also includes JSONP support for cross domain requests.

-By default the base URL for services is `/jboss-contacts-mobile-basic/rest`.
+By default the base URL for services is `/jboss-contacts-jquerymobile/rest`.

 ContactService End Points
 ------------------------